NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Creating-a-Package.md

 For the `<id>` value, the following best practices apply:

-- **Uniqueness**: The identifier must be unique within nuget.org or whatever gallery will be hosting the package.
+- **Uniqueness**: The identifier must be unique within nuget.org or whatever gallery hosts the package.
 Before deciding on an identifier, spend a little time searching in the applicable gallery to see if that name is already used.
 A good pattern to follow is to use your company name as the first part of the identifier, such as `Contoso.`.
 - **Namespace-like names**: Identifiers should follow a pattern similar to namespaces in .NET, using dot notation instead of hyphens.
 For example, use `Contoso.Utility.UsefulStuff` rather than `Contoso-Utility-UsefulStuff` or `Contoso_Utility_UsefulStuff`.
 It's especially helpful to the consumers of your package to match the identifier to the namespaces of the code in the package, if applicable.
 - **Sample Packages**: If you produce a package of sample code that demonstrates how to use another package, attach `.Sample` as a suffix to the identifier, as in `Contoso.Utility.UsefulStuff.Sample`.
 (The sample package would of course have a dependency on the other package.)
 When creating a sample package, use the convention-based working directory method described earlier.
 In the `content` folder, arrange the sample code in a folder called `\Samples\<identifier>` as in `\Samples\Contoso.Utility.UsefulStuff.Sample`.

 For the `<version>` value:

 - In general, set the version of the package to match the library, though this is not strictly required.
 This is a simple matter when you limit a package to a single assembly, as described earlier in [Deciding which assemblies to package](#deciding-which-assemblies-to-package).
 Overall, remember that NuGet itself deals with package versions when resolving dependencies, not assembly versions.
-- When using a non-standard version scheme, be sure to consider the NuGet versioning rules as explained in [Handling Dependencies](../create-packages/dependency-versions.md).
+- When using a non-standard version scheme, be sure to consider the NuGet versioning rules as explained in [Package versioning](../schema/package-versioning.md).

 > The following series of brief blog posts are also helpful to understand versioning:
 >